6 Best Mattresses for Stomach Sleepers in 2026

 What type of mattress is best for stomach sleepers?

-The best type of mattress for stomach sleepers depends on your personal preferences.
+While the best type of mattress for stomach sleepers depends on your personal preferences, as Dr. Jandhyala noted: stomach sleepers generally do best with a firmer (medium-firm to firm) mattress.
 Our testing found that the overall best mattress for stomach sleepers is the Nectar Premier Memory Foam mattress, because it is firm yet responsive, contours to support the spine, and works with any adjustable bed.

 How should stomach sleepers sleep?